Skip over main navigation

 • 601 patients with haemophilia B; 111 patients with severe haemophilia B

-The Federation of Haemophilia Annual Global Survey 1999-2018 presents large increases of cases universally over nearly 2 decades.
+The Federation of Hemophilia Annual Global Survey 1999-2018 presents large increases of cases universally over the last 2 decades.

 The latest data shows the prevalence of Haemophilia B among males is approx. 15% of all cases (1 in 40,000); and for Haemophilia A it is about 85% (1 in 5,000).